wafflespete/offline_provisioner/README.md

 ```

-This will install and setup the necessary postgresql tables, schemas, and directories.
+This will install and setup the necessary packages, postgresql tables, schemas, and directories.

 ## Usage/Examples